StrataCare

 No. The audit is non-clinical and observational.

-Is staff involvement required?
+Is staff participation required?

 What happens after the audit?